 Call for submissions to Issue 2 of BIG_Review

-BIG_Review is bi-annual, multi-disciplinary, open-access, and peer-reviewed, providing a forum for academic and artistic explorations of borders in the 21st century.
+BIG_Review is open-access, peer-reviewed, and multimedia, featuring academic and artistic explorations of borders in the 21st century.
 In addition to scholarly work (academic articles, review essays, research notes, book reviews, and film reviews) we publish a range of artistic work (photography, painting, poetry, short stories, and more).
 The journal is committed to quality research, public access, policy relevance, and cultural significance.
 We welcome submissions from all disciplines and backgrounds.

 Scholarly submissions should engage with the research literature on borders, including, for example, borderlands, borderscapes, and bordering processes.
-We are interested in studies that go beyond the ‘land image’ by exploring borders as non-contiguous, aterritorial, globalized, mobile, electronic, biometric, functional, etc. We are equally interested in border studies from Indigenous perspectives, along with questions of sustainability, climate change, colonialism, and subnational and transnational identities.
-Research questions might include: What are contemporary challenges to borders, internally and externally?
-How are borders adapting?
-What challenges do borders pose for communities and for people in transit or seeking asylum?
-How are cultures shaped by borders, and vice-versa?
-How are technologies shaping borders?
-We encourage innovative theoretical explorations of borders, as well as empirical and quantitative research.
-Articles should be between 7000 and 10,000 words in length.
-Research notes should be between 750 and 1200 words.
-Book and film reviews should be between 500 and 1000 words, and essays between 1000 and 4000 words.
+We are interested in studies that go beyond the ‘land image’ by exploring borders as non-contiguous, aterritorial, globalized, mobile, electronic, biometric, functional, etc. We are equally interested in border studies from Indigenous perspectives, along with questions of technology, migration, climate disruption, and subnational and transnational identities, among others.
+We welcome innovative theoretical and qualitative explorations of borders, as well as empirical and quantitative research.

-Our distribution model makes contributors’ work widely and freely available to the general public in open-access format.
-This is possible by (a) utilizing far-reaching networks established in association with the multi-year research program, Borders in Globalization; (b) focusing on electronic rather than print copies (though paper editions may be ordered); and (c) shifting administrative costs from public users to academic institutions and scholars’ research funds (grants, etc.).
-The one-time $250 Cdn fee applies to academic articles and essays that have been accepted for publication, and helps cover the costs of at least two double-blind expert peer reviews, production, and distribution.
-All other approved submissions—book reviews, film reviews, and non-scholarly works—are published at no cost to contributors.
+Our model makes your work widely and freely available to the general public through open-access Creative Commons licensing.
+This is possible in part by shifting administrative costs from public users to academic institutions and scholars’ research funds (grants, etc.).
+A one-time $250 Cdn fee ($190 US) is charged to contributors of academic articles and essays that have been accepted, reviewed, and prepared for publication.
+This relatively small fee (compare) helps cover the costs of at least two double-blind peer reviews by experts from our international Editorial Board, as well as the costs of copyediting, production, and distribution across far-reaching networks established in association with the multi-year research program, Borders in Globalization, plus social media promotion.
+All other approved submissions (book reviews, film reviews, and artistic works) are published at no cost to contributors.

 Academic submissions must be previously unpublished and not simultaneously under other publishers’ consideration.
 Submissions are not guaranteed approval.
 BIG_Review reserves the right to reject submissions on any grounds.